pmaitland/TSP-Visualisation/docs/work-log.md

 11/02/19

-**10:30-10:50**
+**10:30-12:00**
-Fixed shortcuts not appearing when stepping backwards and made changes to CSS.
+Fixed shortcuts not appearing when stepping backwards, made changes to CSS, and allowed vertices to be deleted.